snok/drf-openapi-tester/README.md

 By simply testing that your API responses match your schema definitions you can *know* that your schema reflects reality.

-## OpenAPI Implementations
+### Supported OpenAPI Implementations

-Whether we're able to test your schema depends on how it's implemented.
-We currently support:
+Whether we're able to test your schema or not, depends on how it's implemented.
+We currently support the following:

 - Testing dynamically rendered OpenAPI schemas with [drf-yasg](https://github.com/axnsan12/drf-yasg)
 - Testing dynamically rendered OpenAPI schemas with [drf-spectacular](https://github.com/tfranzel/drf-spectacular)